sevvara/ethics_fall2025/_casestudy/03-activity.md

 **Did you feel the friction?** In the activity above, you likely noticed that identifying the "Reject" option became progressively harder.
 This was not accidental; it was a simulation of **Friction Asymmetry**.

 **Key Concept: Structural Consent Failure**
-If you found yourself clicking "Accept" just to make the test end faster, you experienced **cognitive fatigue**. [cite_start]In the real world, this leads to what researchers call "structural consent failure"—where the system is designed to extract consent rather than request it. [cite: 173]
+If you found yourself clicking "Accept" just to make the test end faster, you experienced **cognitive fatigue**. [cite_start]In the real world, this leads to what researchers call "structural consent failure"—where the system is designed to extract consent rather than request it[cite: 173].
 {: .notice}